 Amsterdam based abstract architectural painter, Daniel Mullen, was born in Glasgow, Scotland 1985.
 He graduated in 2011 with a BFA from the Gerrit Rietveld Academy.
 Mullen has exhibited internationally; London, Vancouver, New York, Sao Paulo and recently had his first museum show in Berlin.
 His work has also been acquired by notable private and corporate collections.
+Currently he is shortlisted for the Aesthetica art Prize.

 About his work